fernandezfran/sierras/README.md

 ```

-You can also read the
+For a more detailed explanation you can read the
 [tutorial](https://sierras.readthedocs.io/en/latest/tutorial.html)
 and the [API](https://sierras.readthedocs.io/en/latest/api.html).